-Gladstone Capital Corporation is a newly organized closed-end, non-diversified management investment company that, prior to completion of this offering, will elect to be treated as a business development company under the Investment Company Act of 1940.
+We operate as a closed-end, non-diversified management investment company, and have elected to be treated as a business development company under the Investment Company Act of 1940.
 Our investment objectives are to achieve a high level of current income by investing in debt securities, consisting primarily of senior notes, senior subordinated notes and junior subordinated notes, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others, with a particular emphasis on senior subordinated notes.
-We will also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.
-At times, we may use leverage through borrowings from banks and other financial institutions.
-The use of leverage can create special risks which are discussed in greater detail in this prospectus.
+In addition, we may acquire existing loans that meet this profile from leveraged buyout funds, venture capital funds and others.
+We also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans